You are here

 - All patients and caretakers must wear appropriate personal protective equipment at all times.

-- Any caretaker who is coughing or shows any signs of illness will be required to wear a mask or asked to leave, if deemed appropriate by our healthcare team.
+- Any visitor who is coughing or shows any signs of illness will be kindly asked to leave.

 - During the visit, patients are encouraged to keep in contact with their loved ones through virtual means, including Skype, FaceTime, and/or by phone.
 Staff will assist patients if needed.